ThalesGroup/frama-c-lsp/server/README.md

 # C/ACSL Features Implementation

-This software implments a C/ACSL Language Server compliant with the Language Server Protocol (LSP).
+This software implements a C/ACSL Language Server compliant with the Language Server Protocol (LSP).
 It is a Frama-C plugin that aims to offer an enhanced coding experience with functionalities that cater to various development needs.